 A lower blepharoplasty surgery (eyelid surgery) might also be mentioned for reducing bagginess from lower eyelids and remove excess skin from upper eyelids.

 The average cost for that is $3,000.
-It’s something I’m definitely not looking forward considering in 10 years’ time.
+It’s something I’m definitely not looking forward considering that price.

 Facial steamers don’t actually make the fine lines go away.